geobreed/zettelnotes/resource/Planet Money/2008/09/p(080917) 1 Can You Pick a Politician on Economics？.md

 About regulation too, the focus on the amount does not alleviate the problem. [[Financial Policy Independence]] has to be maintained to make financial policy free from political use.

-[[Economic Bubble Period]] also will always exist as long as capitalism exist.
+[[Economic Bubble Period]] also will always exist as long as capitalism exist. an [[Irrational Exuberance Behavior]] that is held by a lot of people

 ----
 # Points